pingidentity/pingidentity-devops-getting-started/docs/README.md

   Orchestration of containers allows organizations to increase fault tolerance, availability, and better manage costs by auto-scaling to application demand.

-We use Docker images of Ping Identity software solutions to provide you with stable, network-enabled containers.
-For lightweight orchestration purposes, we use Docker Compose.
-For enterprise-level orchestration of containers, we use Kubernetes.

 ## Get started

 See [Evaluate our solutions](./evaluate.md) to quickly deploy a preconfigured Ping Identity solution or integrated set of solutions.